radamhu/stremio-musor_tv/README.md

 # Stremio HU Live Movies Addon

-A **Stremio addon** that provides real-time catalogs of movies currently airing or scheduled to air on Hungarian TV channels by scraping TV listings from [musor.tv](https://musor.tv).
+A **Stremio addon** that provides real-time catalogs of movies currently airing or scheduled to air on Hungarian TV channels by scraping TV listings from [musor.tv](https://musor.tv) and streaming them via configurable live stream URLs.

 ## 🎯 Purpose

 This addon integrates with the Stremio media center to allow users to:
-- Browse movies currently playing on Hungarian TV
+- **Discover** movies currently playing on Hungarian TV
+- Filter by time windows (now playing, next 2 hours, tonight)
 - Search for specific titles (with accent-insensitive Hungarian text support)
-- Filter by time windows (now playing, next 2 hours, tonight)
 - View movie metadata including start times, channels, genres, and posters
+- **Works with your stream provider addons** (Torrentio, etc.) for actual playback

+**This is a CATALOG addon** - it tells you what's on TV.
+Install stream provider addons separately to watch the content.

 The addon exposes HTTP/JSON endpoints that comply with the Stremio addon protocol, making Hungarian live TV content discoverable within the Stremio interface.